This hot and cheesy PROSCIUTTO and FONTINA STUFFED PUFF PASTRY is going to take your appetizer game to the next level!

 There is nothing better than walking into a holiday party and helping yourself to a hot, cheesy appetizer bursting with flavor.
-It’s cold out, everyone wants to start their night with something warm.
+Let’s just hope it’s this Prosciutto and Fontina Stuffed Puff Pastry.
+When it’s cold out, everyone wants to start their night with something warm.
 Especially me!

 The puff pastry is filled with meat and cheese and topped with a second sheet of dough.
 Whoa.